-- Α. To recommend to the City Planning Commission that specific areas, places, buildings, structures, natural features, works of art or similar objects having a significant historical, cultural, architectural, archaeological, community or aesthetic value as part of the heritage of the City, be designated as a landmark, or landmark district; or - B. To review any proposed modifications to a designated landmark and to issue or deny a Certificate of Appropriateness thereon; - C. To encourage public interest in cultural preservation in the City; - D. To compile, maintain and update an informational local register of landmarks and historic districts and to publicize and periodically update the City's cultural resource survey; - E. To review and comment for advisory purposes only upon the conduct of land use, housing, redevelopment, public works and other types of planning and programs undertaken by any agency of the city, county, state or nation, within the City of Long Beach, as they relate to the cultural heritage of the City; - F. Upon authorization of the City Council, coordinate and cooperate with local, county, state and federal governments in pursuit of the Commission's purposes; - G. Subject to the consent of City Council, recommend acceptance by the City of gifts, grants and conservation easement donations consistent with the purposes for which the Commission was established;
+- A. To recommend to the City Planning Commission that specific areas, places, buildings, structures, natural features, works of art or similar objects having a significant historical, cultural, architectural, archaeological, community or aesthetic value as part of the heritage of the City, be designated as a landmark, or landmark district; or - B. To review proposed substantial alterations to a designated landmark or to a contributing building or structure within a designated historic district, and to issue or deny a Certificate of Appropriateness thereon; - C. To encourage public interest in cultural preservation in the City; - D. To compile, maintain and update an informational local register of landmarks and historic districts and to publicize and periodically update the City's cultural resource survey; - E. To review and comment for advisory purposes only upon the conduct of land use, housing, redevelopment, public works and other types of planning and programs undertaken by any agency of the city, county, state or nation, within the City of Long Beach, as they relate to the cultural heritage of the City; - F. Upon authorization of the City Council, coordinate and cooperate with local, county, state and federal governments in pursuit of the Commission's purposes; - G. Subject to the consent of City Council, recommend acceptance by the City of gifts, grants and conservation easement donations consistent with the purposes for which the Commission was established;